Nebraska State Probation System Reporting Centers

 History of Nebraska’s Probation Reporting Centers

 Beginning in 2006, seven Reporting Centers were opened serving the District and County Court’s higher risk offenders in the following counties: Sarpy, Otoe, Lancaster, Douglas, Dakota, Buffalo, and Dawson.
 In 2012, a Reporting Center was opened in Gering.
-In 2014, three additional Reporting Centers were opened in Columbus (Platte County), Norfolk (Madison County) and Grand Island (Hall County) Nebraska for a total of eleven Reporting Centers throughout the state.
+In 2014, three additional Reporting Centers were opened in Columbus (Platte County), Norfolk (Madison County) and Grand Island (Hall County) Nebraska.
+Beginning in 2016 five more Reporting Centers will be opened in the state.
+The locations include: Beatrice, Hastings, and North Platte and an additional Reporting Center in Omaha and Lincoln bringing the total statewide to sixteen.
 (Map)

 Centers provide the following: